 After executing an SL cycle you must program the first traverse motion in the working plane with both coordinate data, e.g. L X+80 Y+0 R0 FMAX.
-At the end of the cycle, move the tool in the plane to an absolute position, not to an incremental position, if you have set the parameter ConfigDatum, CfgGeoCycle, posAfterContPocket to ToolAxClearanceHeight.
+After the end of the cycle, do not position the tool in the plane incrementally, but rather to an absolute position if you have set the ConfigDatum > CfgGeoCycle > posAfterContPocket parameter to ToolAxClearanceHeight.